 - The proposed EU AI Act requires open-source developers to make sure their AI software is accurate, secure, and transparent about risk and data use.

-- Every individual, company, organization and nation need a solid understanding of exactly how regulations Act on open-source AI software is needed.
+- Every individual, company, organization, and nation needs a solid understanding of exactly how regulations Act on open-source AI software is needed.

 None of the public activities can be taking place unseen in a civilized human world.
 Each and every activity taking place in public needs to remain under certain legal as well as regulatory frameworks, and Artificial Intelligence is also not an exception.

-Open-source software is developed in a decentralized and collaborative way, relies on peer review and community production.
-Accessible publicly, anyone can see, modify, and distribute it the code as they see fit.
+Open-source software is developed in a decentralized and collaborative way and relies on peer review and community production.
+Accessible publicly, anyone can see, modify, and distribute the code as they see fit.

-Each aspect of a human behavior can appropriately run only under certain norms and regulations.
-For example, use of cars must be regulated by law, whether it is used in an individual or commercial basis.
+Each aspect of human behavior can appropriately run only under certain norms and regulations.
+For example, the use of cars must be regulated by law, whether it is used on an individual or commercial basis.
 Similarly, AI technology which is shaping the human world cannot be managed in an unsupervised way.

 But, not for the first time have there been calls for open-source regulation.
 The software vulnerability known as Log4Shell, discovered in late 2021, focused the minds of enterprises and Governments on how best to manage open-source software.
 This was followed by calls for government intervention.